When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 This basic-level course provides an overview of the unique risks for harm that clients may present and focuses on safety initiatives in behavioral health settings designed to address the problem of medical error.
 The course introduces concepts from safety research essential to understanding the complexity of client safety and outlines the importance of a culture of safety.
 The course presents basic strategies to reduce harm such as safety briefings, root cause analysis, and full disclosure.
 The course describes particular areas of behavioral health care that are error prone (suicide risk assessment, mandatory reporting, and diagnosis) and strategies for reducing harm.
 The course concludes by addressing the emotional impact of medical errors.

-This course is an extraction of, and should not be taken in conjunction with, the 3-hour course, Keeping Clients Safe: Error and Safety in Behavioral Health Settings
+Note: This course is an extraction of, and should not be taken in conjunction with, the 3-hour course, Keeping Clients Safe: Error and Safety in Behavioral Health Settings

 - Identify strategies to improve client safety, such as safety briefings, root cause analysis, and disclosure.

 - Explain adverse events that are common in behavioral health settings.

 - Describe psychosocial needs of victims of medical error and their families.